Magnetic charge quantization from SYM considerations: Introduction

 \section{Introduction}

-The Hanany-Witten brane construction \cite{hanany} gives an explanation for relation between three-dimensional gauge theories with $\mathcal{N}=4$ supersymmetry and moduli space of $n$ BPS $SU(2)$ monopoles.
-There are N D3-brane stretched between two parallel NS5-branes.
-NS5-branes are extended in 012345 directions while D3-branes spanns 0126 directions.
+The Hanany-Witten brane construction \cite{Ref1} gives an explanation for the relation between three-dimensional gauge theories with $\mathcal{N}=4$ supersymmetry and the moduli space of $n$, BPS $SU(2)$ monopoles.
+There are $N$, D3-branes stretched between two parallel NS5-branes.
+NS5-branes are extended in (012345) directions while D3-branes are along (0126) directions.

-Infinite directions for each D3-brane are 01 and 6 so the macroscopic field theory for this is $\mathcal{N}=4$, 2+1-d $U(N)$ gauge theory.
-Location of a D3-brane is identified by $\vec{x}=(x_3,x_4,x_5)$ directions which can be regarded as the expectation values of the three scaral fields of a vector multiplet in adjoint representation.
-In Coulomb branch of a gauge theory where $U(N)$ gauge symmetry is broken to $U(1)^N$ each of these $N$ photons corresponds to a periodic scalar so Coulomb branch is a $4N$-dimensional space.
+Infinite directions for each D3-brane are (01) and (6), so the macroscopic field theory for this is $\mathcal{N}= 4, 2+1$-$d$, $U(N )$ gauge theory.
+Location of a D3-brane is specified by $x = (x^3, x^4, x^5)$ values which can be regarded as the expectation values of the three scalar fields of a vector multiplet in adjoint representation.
+In the Coulomb branch of a gauge theory where $U(N)$ gauge symmetry is broken to $U(1)^N$, each of these N photons corresponds to a periodic scalar so the Coulomb branch is a $4N$-dimensional space.
 The low-energy effective dynamics of the gauge theory is completely determined by the metric of this space.

 One can determine the metric of the Coulomb branch by having different perspectives on the brane picture.
-We can start by performing an S-duality (or weak-strong duality) such that the NS5-branes become D5-branes.
+We can start by performing a S-duality (or weak-strong duality) such that the NS5-branes become D5-branes.
 The worldvolume theory of D5-branes is a six dimensional $SU(2)$ Yang-Mills theory.
-There are $N$ magnetic monopoles due to D3-branes stretched between them \cite{Diac}.
-This propose that the metric on the Coulomb branch of the 3d $SU(N)$ SYM theory which is corrected by quantum considerations, corresponds to the metric of the classical moduli space of those $N$ monopoles.
+There are $N$ magnetic monopoles due to D3-branes stretched between them \cite{Ref2}.
+It proposes that the metric on the Coulomb branch of the 3d, $SU(N)$ SYM theory, which is corrected by quantum considerations, corresponds to the metric of the classical moduli space of those N monopoles.

-We can change the brane setup such that the worldvolume of the D3-brane becomes a 3d dimensional SYM theory with $\mathcal{N}=2$ supersymmetry.
-For this purpose we should rotate just one of the NS5-branes \cite{elit,hori,hanany2} to reach another NS5 which is usually referred to as NS5'-brane such that its worldvolume is extended over 012378 directions.
-The D3-branes can move only in $x_3$ direction.
-In a typical point on the classical moduli space, one may again dualise the $N$ photons such that there leaves $2N$ low energy dynamics of these modes.
+We can change the brane set-up such that the worldvolume of the D3-brane becomes a 3d SYM theory with $\mathcal{N}=2$ supersymmetry.
+For this purpose, we should rotate just one of the NS5-branes \cite{Ref3,Ref4,Ref5}, to reach another NS5 which is usually referred to as NS5'-brane such that its worldvolume is extended over (012378) directions.
+The D3-branes can move only in $x^3$-direction.
+In a typical point on the classical moduli space, one may again dualize the $N$ photons such that there leaves $2N$ low energy dynamics of these modes.